 ON THIS PAGE: You will learn about the different ways doctors use to treat children and teens with this type of cancer.
 To see other pages, use the menu on the side of your screen.

-Occasionally, a limb will need to be amputated, or removed, to be sure all of the tumor has been eliminated.
-If amputation is needed, rehabilitation, including physical therapy, can help the child maximize his or her physical functioning.
+Occasionally, doctors will need to remove a limb to ensure that the entire tumor has been eliminated.
+This is called amputation.
+If amputation is needed, rehabilitation can help the child maximize his or her physical functioning.
 Rehabilitation can also help a child cope with the social and emotional effects of losing a limb.
 Learn more about rehabilitation.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric or medical oncologist, a doctor who specializes in treating cancer with medication.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These immediate side effects can be managed by the health care team during treatment and usually go away once treatment is finished.
-Other side effects, such as decreased strength of the heart muscle, hearing loss, or decreased kidney function, may continue after treatment.
+The side effects of chemotherapy depend on the individual and the dose used.
+They can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+The health care team will manage these immediate side effects during treatment.
+And these side effects usually go away once treatment is finished.
+Other side effects may continue after treatment, so be sure to let them know of new side effects or a change in side effects.
+These may include decreased strength of the heart muscle, hearing loss, or decreased kidney function.
 The severity of the side effects depends on the type of drug given and the length of treatment.
-Learn more about long-term side effects in the After Treatment section.
+Learn more about long-term side effects in the Follow-Up Care section.

 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-The most common type of radiation treatment for osteosarcoma is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+The most common type of radiation treatment for osteosarcoma is called external-beam radiation therapy.
+This is radiation therapy given from a machine outside the body.
+A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.

 Getting care for symptoms and side effects